(Revised December 2016)

 - Other matters pertaining to graduate education as requested by the Dean of the Graduate School, the Vice President for Academic Affairs, or the President of the University.

-The Graduate Council shall consist of seven (7) elected and three (3) appointed members of the graduate faculty.
-Each college shall elect one representative from the full members of the graduate faculty in that college.
-Three members shall be appointed by the Dean of the Graduate School, subject to the principle of proportionate representation from each col1ege on the basis of full members of the graduate faculty in the respective colleges, and subject further to the approval of the Vice President for Academic Affairs.
+The Graduate Council shall consist of six (6) elected and three (3) appointed members of the graduate faculty.
+Each college shall elect one representative from the regular members of the graduate faculty in that college.
+Three members shall be appointed by the Dean of the Graduate School, subject to the principle of proportionate representation from each college on the basis of regular members of the graduate faculty in the respective colleges, and subject further to the approval of the Provost and Vice President for Academic Affairs.

 Both elected and appointed members of the Council shall serve three-year terms.
 The terms shall be staggered in order to ensure that only one third of the terms expire each year.
+Should there be over- representation of any one term year, an adjustment will be made through the designation of two-year term elections.
+Should such an adjustment be necessary, the membership will be surveyed to identify those members whose term will be adjusted.
 Upon the expiration of a term, the Council member is ineligible for re-election or reappointment for three years.

 CHAIR: The Chair of the University Graduate Council shall be the Dean of the Graduate School.
 The Chair shall prepare the agenda and preside over the meetings of the Council, establish ad-hoc committees, and appoint the membership of the Council committees.
 He or she shall serve as an ex-officio, non-voting member of all committees.

-SECRETARY: The Secretary shall be appointed by the Dean of the Graduate School from either the membership of the Council or from outside of the Council membership.
+SECRETARY: The Secretary shall be the Program Coordinator of the Graduate School.
 The Secretary shall have no voting privileges unless he or she is a member of the Council.

 Regular meetings of the University Graduate Council shall be held on the fourth Thursday of each month or as otherwise determined by the Chair.
 Members of the Council shall be notified at least one week prior to a meeting.